Coming in sideways?

 My deep fascination with technology and how to use it to create magical outcomes set the tone for my later work as a successful consultant.

 No matter what industry I found myself stepping into, I was able to create powerful business results and experience financial success.
-To touch something and have it turn to gold.
-Hence, the Midas touch.
+It looked like mastery from the outside.
+But something crucial was missing.

 As I fell in love with the power of my abilities, I found myself pushing the limits of my own capacity and working myself to the bone.